-Judge’s shoulder wasn’t getting better, he was mired in a grotesque slump, and what the public received was insight that Judge would rest for multiple days, starting on Monday, August 28.
+Judge’s shoulder remained tattered, mired in a grotesque slump.
+Shortly after, the public received insight that Judge would rest for multiple days, starting on Monday, August 28.
 He returned to the Yankees’ lineup as a pinch-hitter during the first half of an August 30 doubleheader, proceeding to to start the nightcap.
 That same day, reports – like three I linked above – started to emerge.
 To my knowledge, what doesn’t exist is confirmation that two days of inactivity completely healed his nagging shoulder; a common citation for his midseason void of production.

 Travis Swachik, author of industry-leading book Big Data Baseball, does a fantastic job pointing out what changed during this downturn in Judge’s season.
 More fastballs, higher in the zone, more spin on said pitches, with a developing tendency to pitch Judge off the plate.
 This is a common adjustment pitchers make against hitters who graduate from “just another guy” to one of the game’s greats.
 With players of Judge’s size, high-and-tight usually prevents extension of a hitter’s arms and ability to drive the ball.
 Matt Olson, the Oakland Athletics’ first baseman, is another player with similar deficiencies that I’ve pointed out in the past.